drocheam/optrace/docs/source/usage/surfaces.rst

 Overview
 _________________

-Surfaces, points and lines are the base component for all Element classes.
+Surfaces, points and lines are the base component for all |Element| classes.
 They describe a geometrical behavior relative to their center (marked as "x" in the following figures).
-Surfaces, points and lines have no absolute position in three-dimensional space, their actual position is assigned and managed by their owner element.
+Surfaces, points and lines have no absolute position in three-dimensional space, their actual position is assigned and managed by their owner Element.
 As well as for other geometries, all lengths are given in millimeters and angles in degrees.